How Technology and Online Education are Making Homeschooling More Accessible

 Homeschooled Students Are Increasingly Diverse

 What does the average homeschool student look like?
 While stereotypes persist of shy kids or parents with strong ideologies, the homeschool population is diverse — and growing.
-Emma Brown at the Washington Post reported exactly how fast homeschooling is growing in America:
+Emma Brown at the Washington Post reported exactly how fast homeschooling is growing in America:- In 2012, 1.77 million students were homeschooled, an 18 percent increase from 2007.

 - This group of 1.77 million students represents 3.4 percent of the entire K-12 student population.